No, Starbucks won't be accepting Bitcoin

 And traditional money is what Starbucks is hoping to get out of the arrangement:

-"As the flagship retailer, Starbucks will play a pivotal role in developing practical, trusted and regulated applications for consumers to convert their digital assets into US dollars for use at Starbucks," said Maria Smith, Vice President, Partnerships and Payments for Starbucks, in the press release announcing the move.
-[We added the bold font.]
+"As the flagship retailer, Starbucks will play a pivotal role in developing practical, trusted and regulated applications for consumers to convert their digital assets into US dollars for use at Starbucks," said Maria Smith, vice president, partnerships and payments for Starbucks, in the press release announcing the move.
+[Editors' note: We added the bold font.]

 Why does Starbucks care?
-It's a little-known fact that Starbucks, not Apple Pay or Google Pay, for proximity-based mobile payments (read: tap to pay at a cash register) in the US.
-They might like to maintain that lead.
+It's a little-known fact that Starbucks, not Apple Pay or Google Pay, is the leader for proximity-based mobile payments (read: tap to pay at a cash register) in the US.
+It might like to maintain that lead.

 Starbucks didn't immediately respond to CNET's request for comment.